WOSK24/WOSK-City-Server-Archives/README.md

 ## How to install:
 - Download the preferred save.
+- Extract the .zip file
-- Move (or download) the file to %appdata%/roaming/.minecraft/saves
+- Move the world file to %appdata%/roaming/.minecraft/saves
 - Run Minecraft.
 - Select the world in your world list.